Skip to main content

 Taxable state pension payments

-The amount of state pension you pay tax on in a year is the amount that you are due to receive in the year.
+The amount of state pension you pay tax on in a year is the amount that you are entitled to receive in the year.

 This is often not the same as the amount you actually receive, as you are likely to have your state pension paid to you four-weekly, as explained on GOV.UK.